incerta/schematox/README.md

 Only `object`, `record`, `array`, and `tuple` can produce more than one `InvalidSubject`.
 Each independently validates multiple children (object keys, record entries, array/tuple elements) and collects every failure into a single flat array — including a `minLength`/`maxLength` violation, which is reported *alongside* any child errors rather than replacing them.
 For example, an array that's both too short and has an invalid element reports both problems, not just one.

 Every other type — `bigint`, `boolean`, `literal`, `number`, `string`, `union` — performs a single check with no aggregation, so parsing one directly can only ever produce exactly one entry (or none, on success).
-When one of these is nested inside a compound schema, its single error just becomes one of potentially several entries contributed by the surrounding `object`/`record`/`array`/`tuple`.
+When one of these is nested inside a compound schema, its single error just becomes one of potentially several entries contributed by the surrounding `object`/`record`/`array`/`tuple`. `unknown` never performs a check at all — it accepts any subject, so it can never contribute an entry.

 ## Benchmarks